tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. If it intends to compress any extensions (see {{encoding-inner}}), it MUST order those extensions consecutively.

-The client then constructs EncodedClientHelloInner as described in
-{{encoding-inner}}.
-Finally, it constructs the ClientHelloOuter message just as it does a standard ClientHello, with the exception of the following rules:
+Next, the client constructs the ClientHelloOuter message just as it does a standard ClientHello, with the exception of the following rules:

 1. It MUST offer to negotiate TLS 1.3 or above.
 1. If it compressed any extensions in EncodedClientHelloInner, it MUST copy the